 Step 6: Analyze the Interview

 After conducting the interview, the main question is what light it sheds on your hypothesis problem.
-Your hypothesis problem can safely be considered validated when at east 60% of the interviews indicate it’s a top priority problem.
+Your hypothesis problem can safely be considered validated when at least 60% of the interviews indicate it’s a top priority problem.

 Mentioning the Problem